pablohdzvizcarra/my-software-developer-career/README.md

 ## Programming Changes My Life

+### Day 1866-67: Creating DAGs and IBM Cloud Advocate

+On Monday I finished a DAG that generates a random user every 5 minutes and save the user in a PostgreSQL database, for the moment the database have 31920 records, I have the plan to save the records in a CSV file and upload the file in hugging face to share the data.
+In other topics I completed 5 practice tests for the IBM Cloud Advocate Certification achieving a general score 90%, I am happy with my current knowledge about IBM cloud.

 ### Day 1865: Problems Between Airflow Environments

 I am having problems maintaining synchronized my two Airflow environments.
 I execute Airflow with pip in my development environment (Personal Laptop), and I execute Airflow with Docker in my server, for an unknown reason when I configured a Git repository to have my two environments sync, I have problems with the docker environment.
 I am going to debug the issue tomorrow and maybe consider execute both environments in the same way.